Opened 11 years ago

 Try using "-v 198,raw24/raw32,Uncorrectable_Sector_Ct " and examine the RAW value printed by smartctl.

-comment:5 Changed 11 years ago by stevenhartland
+comment:5 by stevenhartland, 11 years ago

 hex48 we changed to raw48 to just look at the value it was hex48 originally and smartd was reporting the errors.